jagobandhusome/web-based-php-spi-rainfall-calculator/README.md

 Yearly **SPI** (Standardized Precipitation Index) calculator.
 Upload monthly rainfall as a tab-separated text file; the app fits a gamma distribution and reports one SPI value per year.

 Originally deployed as [spi.booleandreams.com](https://spi.booleandreams.com/).
-Built for SPARRSO rainfall analysis (header credits Jagobandhu Some, Assistant Engineer, SPARRSO).
+Built for SPARRSO rainfall analysis.

 This is **not** the Banglalink MSISDN checker.
 That is a different backup (`sumon.booleandreams.com` / `smart.aloasbei.com`).